 - Values: the things that are important, like achievement, status, and autonomy

-- Interests: what you enjoy doing, i.e., playing golf, taking long walks and hanging out with friends
+- Interests: what you enjoy doing, i.e., playing golf, taking long walks, and hanging out with friends

-If you don't take your values into account when planning your career, there's a good chance you'll dislike your work and therefore not succeed in it.
-For example, someone who needs to have autonomy in his work would not be happy in a job where every action is decided by someone else.
+Your values are possibly the most important thing to consider when choosing an occupation.
+If you don't take them into account when planning your career, there's a good chance you'll dislike your work and therefore not succeed in it.
+For example, someone who prefers autonomy would not be happy in a job where he or she can't be independent.

+There are two types of values: intrinsic and extrinsic.
 Intrinsic values are related to the work itself and what it contributes to society.
 Extrinsic values include external features, such as physical setting and earning potential.
-Value inventories will ask you to answer questions like the following:
+Value inventories will ask questions like the following:

 - Is a high salary important to you?

 - Is it important for your work to involve interacting with people?

 - Is it important for your work to contribute to society?

 - Is having a prestigious job important to you?